wez/wezterm/docs/config/lua/wezterm.table/merge.md

 {{since('nightly')}}

-This function merges Lua tables passed to it in the form of an array.
+This function merges a list of Lua object-style tables based on their keys.

+The tables are passed to it in the form of an array.
 I.e., to merge the Lua tables `tbl1` and `tbl2`, we can pass them to the function as `{ tbl1, tbl2 }`.
 (See below.)